 4. Freedom and control

 Using interactive live streaming on your own website or app works best when you need freedom, control, or both.
 Freedom to monetise, or control regarding rights or audience.
-That makes shows aimed at children between 7 and 13 especially suitable.
+That makes shows can even be made for children.
 That age group is too young to be serviced on social media, and old enough to value the community spirit of shared online experiences.

 5. The value of an editorial team